hartwigmedical/hmftools/orange/README.md

  1. All evidence is considered for display, including evidence based on non-drivers or evidence that is normally filtered for reporting by PROTECT.
  1. Evidence is split between trials and non-trials which are further split up based on on/off label.
  1. Evidence is grouped by treatment and split up between responsive and resistance evidence.
- 1. Evidence is filtered for optional configuration (germline, max_reporting_level)
+ 1. Evidence is filtered based on the optional configuration (germline, max_reporting_level)

 Effectively this means that the evidence is _exhaustive_ but not necessarily all _applicable_.